FleksySDK/fleksy-ton-keyboard/README.md

 * Launch Swap Beta feature on iOS.
 * Development of a task platform featuring a Web3-powered advertising system designed to enchance user engagement and offer richer rewards.
+*

 ### Q2 2025

 * Android Keymeta version in Beta launch.
 *

 ## Milestones

+To finalise.

-# :technologist: Technologies
+# :artificial_satellite: Technology

+**Stonfi Technology**

-List all the different technologies involed on the Keymeta from Stonfi.
+TODO - List all the different technologies involed on the Keymeta from Stonfi.

+**Know Your Customer**

+In order to validate that the user is a real user, to prevent fraud on the tap-to-earn system, we will be using a system in development to know if the keyboard is used by a machine or by a human.
+More info here: [Know your customer](https://www.fleksy.com/blog/fleksy-granted-innovate-uk-funding-to-combat-financial-fraud-on-mobile/).